Close Menu

 Contact a California Employment Lawyer for Employers

-Any employer in California who has questions about their obligations under the state’s new pay transparency law should get in touch with an experienced California employment law attorney at the Law Office of Karen J. Sloat, APC for assistance.
+Any employer in California who has questions about their obligations under the state’s new pay transparency law should get in touch with an experienced California employment law attorney at Sloat Law Group for assistance.
 Our firm serves employers in Riverside County, Cathedral City, Coachella and Desert Hot Springs.

 Source: